 Self-invention is a theme that runs through Mikhail G. Shapiro’s scientific career.
-At the young age of 37, Shapiro, a professor of chemical engineering at California Institute of Technology, has earned praise from his peers for advances in biomedical engineering.
-Thanks to his inventor’s spirit, Shapiro has coopted magnetic fields and ultrasound waves for precise biological imaging.
-His work carries implications for a range of medical applications, such as cancer immunotherapy and engineered microbial drugs.
+At 37, the professor of chemical engineering at California Institute of Technology has earned praise from his peers for advances in biomedical engineering.
+Thanks to his inventor’s spirit, Shapiro has creatively applied sonography and magnetic resonance imaging to map cellular activity in an innovative way.

-Shapiro was born in Kolomna, near Moscow, in the waning years of the erstwhile Soviet Union.
-Fretting for their sons’ futures, his father, a computer scientist turned businessman, and his mother, an art instructor, immigrated to the United States in 1992.
-The family of four arrived in Washington, DC, where Shapiro spent his childhood drawn to cars and computers.
-Seven years later, he enrolled at Brown University for undergraduate studies.
-After a couple of false starts—he dabbled in philosophy and launched an ill-fated internet startup—Shapiro came to grips with his scientific calling and chose to major in neuroscience.
+Shapiro was born in Kolomna, near Moscow, in the former Soviet Union.
+Fretting for their sons’ futures, his parents immigrated to the U.S. in 1992.
+The family of four arrived in Washington, D.C., where Shapiro spent his childhood drawn to cars and computers.
+Seven years later, Mikhail began undergraduate studies in neuroscience, when he was first turned on to noninvasive methods of monitoring neural activity in the brain.

-At Brown, Shapiro’s brush with scientific research began when he was recruited by a team of neuroscientists to commercialize a technology aimed at enabling paralyzed people to move their limbs using only their thoughts.
-In its current form, the technology, dubbed brain-computer interface, helps patients overcome their impairment using electrode arrays surgically implanted in the brain; the electrodes translate neural activity into practical commands for performing simple tasks.
+Shapiro’s brush with scientific research began when he was recruited by a team of neuroscientists to commercialize a technology that would enable paralyzed people to move their limbs using only their thoughts.
+In its current form, the technology helps patients overcome their impairment using surgical brain implants of electrode arrays.
 Moved by the patients’ plights, Shapiro sought to develop noninvasive methods of monitoring and manipulating neural activity in the brain.

-These findings have paved the way for the development of noninvasive diagnostic tools to monitor and manipulate the mammalian microbiome—the complement of microbes that cohabit the bodies of mammals and fulfill crucial physiological functions.
-His work has also furnished preliminary proof that focused ultrasound can someday be used to remotely monitor and control the activity of engineered microbial cells used as therapeutic drugs.
-(Treatment with genetically engineered bacteria is currently being tested in humans for at least one genetic disorder in which the microbes supply an essential metabolic enzyme that patients lack.)
+Shapiro’s findings have been published in Nature and have paved the way for the development of noninvasive diagnostic tools to monitor and manipulate the mammalian microbiome — the complement of microbes that cohabit the bodies of mammals.
+That work is preliminary proof that a focused ultrasound could someday be used to remotely monitor and control engineered microbial cells used as therapeutic drugs.